Van Security: 8 Systems Rated for UK Trades (2026) featured image

 The options

 The main manufacturers in the UK are Mul-T-Lock, Van Guard, Slam Locks Direct, and Locks 4 Vans.
 Sold Secure Gold or Diamond rated products are the ones worth buying; these have been tested against real attack methods.
 Budget deadlocks from unknown brands exist, but they tend to fail under determined attack in 30 seconds or less.
 A Mul-T-Lock high-security deadlock has been tested to resist attack for 300+ seconds.
+Choosing the right lock material matters too; our fixings and fasteners guide explains why stainless steel hardware outperforms zinc-plated alternatives in exposed environments.

 Deadlocks (Mul-T-Lock / Van Guard)